Data Protected - New Zealand

 The Privacy Commissioner can also direct an agency to provide individuals with access to their personal information.
 Both compliance notices and access directions are enforceable in the Human Rights Review Tribunal.

-Recent enforcement action includes: (i) compensation of NZ$ 70,000 (approximately GBP 35,000) ordered payable by a blogger for severe humiliation, loss of dignity and injury to feelings caused by the disclosure of multiple documents including emails and bank statements containing personal information about the plaintiff on various websites and allegations made about the plaintiff on a blog; (ii) compensation of NZ$50,000 (approximately GBP 25,000) ordered payable by Accident Compensation Corporation to a claimant after it was found to have breached the Privacy Act 1993 by destroying the claimant's file; and (iii) compensation of NZ$ 28,000 (approximately GBP 14,000) ordered payable by the New Zealand Parole Board for unlawful disclosure of an offender's parole address to his victim.
+Recent enforcement action includes: (i) compensation of NZ$ 100,000 (approximately GBP 50,000) ordered payable by Netsafe for refusing three Privacy Principle 6 requests; (ii) compensation of NZ$ 50,000 (approximately GBP 25,000) ordered payable by a school staff member for disclosing personal information about a mother and her son to the courts; (iii) compensation of NZ$ 70,000 (approximately GBP 35,000) ordered payable by a blogger for severe humiliation, loss of dignity and injury to feelings caused by the disclosure of multiple documents including emails and bank statements containing personal information about the plaintiff on various websites and allegations made about the plaintiff on a blog; (iv) compensation of NZ$50,000 (approximately GBP 25,000) ordered payable by Accident Compensation Corporation to a claimant after it was found to have breached the Privacy Act 1993 by destroying the claimant's file; and (v) compensation of NZ$ 28,000 (approximately GBP 14,000) ordered payable by the New Zealand Parole Board for unlawful disclosure of an offender's parole address to his victim.

 Other notable enforcement includes: (i) compensation of NZ$ 18,000 (approximately GBP 9,000) ordered payable by an individual, rather than the organisation for whom he worked, for humiliation and loss of dignity, caused by the disclosure of a damaging letter about the plaintiff to a student magazine; (ii) an award of NZ$ 168,000 (approximately GBP 84,000, the highest award to date) issued against a company which compelled an employee to access a former employee's (Ms H) Facebook page, in breach of Ms H's Facebook privacy settings, in order to access and maliciously distribute to third parties (including Ms H's new employer) a photo of a cake that Ms H had baked which featured derogatory language directed at her former employer; (iii) compensation of NZ$ 25,000 (approximately GBP 12,500) ordered payable by a telecommunications company which breached a customer's privacy by providing inaccurate information to a debt collection agency; (iv) compensation of NZ$ 21,000 (approximately GBP 10,500) ordered payable by a government agency which was found to be in breach of Principle 1 by collecting personal information which was not reasonably necessary for the purpose of assessing income-related rent applications; and (v) compensation of NZ$7,500 (about GBP 4,000) ordered payable by government entity Accident Compensation Corporation for failing to take reasonable steps to ensure information was accurate before use, having used an old medical report to determine that the complainant no longer needed compensation for an injury.